Tombstone, Arizona: Early conflicts

 Under the surface were other tensions aggravating the simmering distrust.
 Most of the Cowboys were Confederate sympathizers and Democrats from Southern states, especially Texas.
 The mine and business owners, miners, townspeople and city lawmen including the Earps were largely Republicans from the Northern states.
-There was also the fundamental conflict over resources and land, with traditional, Southern-style "small government" agrarianism of the rural Cowboys contrasted to Northern-style "big-government" development.
+There was also a conflict over resources and land, with the agrarianism of the rural Cowboys contrasted to Northern-style "big-government" development.

-In the early 1880s, smuggling and theft of cattle, alcohol, and tobacco across the U.S./Mexico border about 30 mi from Tombstone were common.
+At that time, theft of cattle and smuggling of alcohol and tobacco across the Mexico–United States border about 30 mi from Tombstone were common.
 The Mexican government taxed these items heavily and smugglers earned a handsome profit by sneaking these products across the border.
 The illegal cross-border smuggling contributed to the lawlessness of the region.
 Many of these crimes were carried out by outlaw elements labeled "Cow-boys", a loosely organized band of friends and acquaintances who teamed up for various crimes and came to each other's aid.
 The San Francisco Examiner wrote in an editorial, "Cowboys [are] the most reckless class of outlaws in that wild country...infinitely worse than the ordinary robber."
-At that time during the 1880s in Cochise County it was an insult to call a legitimate cattleman a "Cowboy".
+At that time in Cochise County, it was an insult to call a legitimate cattleman a "Cowboy".
 Legitimate cowmen were referred to as cattle herders or ranchers.
 The Cowboys were nonetheless welcome in town because of their free-spending habits, but shootings were common.